-Syracuse, New York is a moderately-sized city with a population of 144,350 people.
-Syracuse has a population density of 5,767 people per square mile.
-This would be considered well above the national population density level.
-Individuals of White (55%) and Black or African American (29%) backgrounds make up a significant portion of the population of the city.
-If you are a young adult or student, you might be pleased to know that the average age of all Syracuse residents is 31.
+Syracuse is a moderately-sized city located in the state of New York.
+The city has a population of 144,350 inhabitants.
+With a population density of 5,767 people per square mile, Syracuse is well above the nation's average density level.
+Syracuse is known to be an ethnically diverse city.
+The two most common races are White (55%) and Black or African American (29%).
+The median age of all Syracuse residents is 31, which is well below the national average.
+This is a good indication that this city could be ideal for young singles.
 Syracuse is not known to have a high population (over 15 years old) of married people.
 At only 50% married, this city falls well below the national average.

 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
 But before even considering if those options are available, most people will need to know if the real estate in Syracuse is actually affordable.
-Median real estate prices in Syracuse come in at $89,900, which is 68.6% lower than the New York average.
-The home price to income ratio compares the median home prices to the median household income.
-In Syracuse, the home price to income ratio is 2.8, which is 40.4% lower than the New York average.
-Purchasing your new home can come with many financial benefits, some of which are more lucrative than others.
-Perhaps the most notable benefit could be the appreciation of your new home.
-Home appreciation rates are a good way to generate tax-free equity on a long term basis.
-The year over year appreciation rates in Syracuse were 6.1%, and the 5 year appreciation rates came in at 1.7%.
+The median home price for Syracuse homes is $89,900, which is 68.6% lower than the New York average.
+If we take a closer look at the affordability of homes in Syracuse, we’ll see that the home price to income ratio is 2.8, which is 40.4% lower than the New York average.
+Knowing if your home will appreciate on a long term or even a short term basis should be factored into your decision making.
+An increase in your home’s value can be a good way to generate tax-free equity that can create long term financial security.
+In the past year, appreciation rates for homes in the Syracuse area were 6.1% and 5 year appreciation rates were 1.7%.

 |Workers who drive to work||64.0%||53.0%||76.4%|

 |Workers who walk||11.0%||6.3%||2.8%|

 |Working from home||3.2%||4.0%||4.6%|

 |Airports (within 30 miles of city center)||1 (1)||12||354|